 A reader's comment form is provided at the back of this publication.
-If the form has been removed, address new editions.

-This edition applies to AIX 5L Version 5.2 and to all subsequent releases of this product until otherwise indicated in comments to Information Development, Department H6DS-905-6C006, 11501 Burnet Road, Austin, Texas 78758-3493.
-To send comments electronically, use this commercial Internet address: aix6kpub@austin.ibm.com.
+If the form has been removed, address comments to Information Development, Department 04XA-905-6B013, 11501 Burnet Road, Austin, Texas 78758-3400.
+To send comments electronically, use this commercial Internet address: pserinfo@us.ibm.com.
 Any information that you supply may be used without incurring any obligation to you.

-© Copyright International Business Machines Corporation 2002, 2004.
-All rights reserved.
+© Copyright International Business Machines Corporation 2002, 2006.

 US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.